January 24, 2020 – January 3, 2021

-Peer into the world of amphibians and reptiles in this interactive exhibition featuring 8 live habitats of frogs and their friends!
-Discover these amazing creatures and learn about their critical, but often overlooked, role for humans and our current climate emergency.
+Audiences peered into the world of amphibians and reptiles in the interactive exhibition which featured 8 live habitats of frogs and their friends!
+They discovered these amazing creatures and learned about their critical, but often overlooked, role for humans and our current climate emergency.

 Baby Reticulated Python